What is Culture?

 Subcultures

-Cultural roles are clarified in various ways, in subcultures and the
+Cultural roles are clarified in various ways, in subcultures and

-certain roles than the broader culture.
+on certain roles than the broader culture.
 This is what makes for regional

 or ethnic difference within a broader political or geographic culture.